EdDeAlmeidaJr/useful_bash_scripts/README.md

 `$ youtube_live.sh <youtube_stream_key>`

 **IMPORTANT:** After running this script a VLC window will open.
 You must go to `File -> Streaming` to select your video and audio inputs, then click the "Transmit" button.
 To stop the streaming, just click the stop button at the VLC player controls' bar.

+## Github

+### update_projects.sh

+This script, when activated inside a directory, will visit all subdirectories and test if they are Github repositories.
+If so it will use `git pull` to update them with the corresponding remote content.

+This is useful for those who use to have lots of Github repos cloned in sections of development directory.
+I have a `~/progs/opensource` directory with more than a hundred projects and I would never have enough time to update them manually.